moveeleven-data/kardiaflow/pipelines/README.md

 **Encounters mode parameter**

-Some tasks accept a mode parameter:
+The Encounters pipeline accepts a mode parameter:

 - batch: run once and exit
 - stream: 30s micro-batches (long-running)

-Set in the UI or modify the job JSON.
+This can be set in the UI or modified directly in the job JSON (base_parameters).

 ### What the Job Does